Privacy Virtual Cards

 Mobile app The Privacy mobile app allows you to generate and manage virtual cards on the go.

-1. Personal (free for domestic purchases)—The Personal plan includes 12 virtual cards a month, all the card controls, and access to the browser extension and mobile app.
+1. Personal (free for domestic purchases)—The Personal plan includes 12 new virtual cards a month, Single-Use and Merchant-Locked Card types, all the card controls, and access to the browser extension and mobile app.

-2. Pro ($10/month)—With Pro, you’ll get up to 36 virtual cards monthly, all the features from Personal, and additional benefits such as priority support and no foreign transaction fees.
+3. Pro ($10/month)—With Pro, you’ll get up to 36 virtual cards monthly, all the features from Plus, and additional benefits such as no foreign transaction fees and 1% cashback on specific transactions (up to $4,500 monthly).

-3. Premium ($25/month)—Premium offers 60 virtual cards a month and all the available Privacy features, including dedicated account management.
+4. Premium ($25/month)—Premium offers 60 virtual cards a month and all the available Privacy features.

 Privacy — Seamless & Secure Online Card Payments